samuelstranges/project_therese/content/frontmatter-explained.md

 ---
-title: Understanding Frontmatter in Project Therese
+title: Frontmatter in Project Therese
 subtitle: How to structure your content with YAML frontmatter
 date: 2025-09-05
 type: post
 ---

-# Understanding Frontmatter in Project Therese

 Every markdown file in Project Therese starts with frontmatter—a block of YAML that tells the system how to handle your content.
 This post explains how